danno-s/gas-fuzzer/README.md

 python3 gas_fuzz [OPTIONS] files [files...]
 ```

-The default behaviour is to run 10 transactions each block, during 10 blocks, and record the behaviour of the gas costs of each function call.
+The default behaviour is to run 10 transactions each block, commiting 10 blocks in total, and record the behaviour of the gas costs of each function call.

 ### Command Line Arguments